-Discover why showering after a workout is an essential and important skincare routine for maintaining skin health and avoiding sweat pimples, yeast infections, athlete’s foot and hair loss.
-This simple step can get you up to speed on a healthier skin and prevent skin issues.
+Discover why showering after a workout is an essential and important skincare routine for maintaining skin health and avoiding sweat pimples, yeast infections, athlete’s foot, and hair loss.
+This simple step can get you up to speed on healthier skin and prevent skin issues.

 Why is showering after a workout important for your skin?

 When you workout your skin gets more blood flow that helps regulate your body temperature, which also dilates your skin pores and makes them more vulnerable to outside contaminants, makeup (if used), and your own sweat.

 These factors block your pores if left in your skin for hours and humidity created from your sweat harbors bacteria that leads to many skin concerns.
 Showering right after a workout removes all of these skin irritants, bacteria, and fungus that damage your skin health.